wisecash/wisecash-support/_posts/2000-01-01-stopping-a-recurring-series.md

 ---
-title: Stopping a Recurring Series
+title: Stopping A Recurring Series
 section: Working with Transactions
 index: 3
 ---